-Scrubbing Indian Corn
+Scrubbing Flint Corn

 Practical life activities provide benefits far beyond the eye-hand coordination your preschooler gains.
 Setting out materials in an orderly fashion, following a sequence of steps in completing the activity, concentrating on the activity, and cleaning up and putting the materials away are important in helping your child develop a sense of order and the ability to concentrate for increasingly longer periods.
 In addition, there’s the important sense of pride and independence children gain as they learn new skills.